Fast Iteration of Spaced k-mers: Conclusion

 \section{Conclusion}

-We tackled the problem of spaced $k$-mer extraction from a sequence of nucleotides, and presented highly efficient hardware-accelerated implementations for this task, yielding a throughput of 520MB to 750MB of sequence data per second per core, significantly outpacing all existing techniques by at least a factor of 3.2.
+We addressed the problem of spaced $k$-mer extraction from a sequence of nucleotides for $k \leq 32$, and presented highly efficient implementations for this task, yielding a throughput of 520MB to 750MB of sequence data per second per core.
+They substantially outperform the commonly used naive approach by more than an order of magnitude, and advanced existing techniques by at least a factor of 3.2.
+Compared to existing approaches, our algorithms are self-contained and easy to implement, and do not depend on complex data structures or previous $k$-mers along the sequence; they can hence be readily integrated into methods for processing $k$-mers.
 With the presented optimizations, we remove a bottleneck for methods utilizing spaced $k$-mers.
 We thus conclude that the extraction of spaced $k$-mers does generally not pose a substantial barrier for high-performance computational genomics methods.